Contact Information

 4. Projects, in which residents are continually involved in actual opportunities to improve the clinic and expand its capabilities.

 The Department of Radiation Oncology operates at facilities in Camden, Voorhees, Moorestown, Mount Laurel, and Cape May Court House.
 Residents work at all five locations.
 There are ten medical physicists on staff.
 Camden, Voorhees, and Moorestown are equipped with Varian TrueBeam linear accelerators and the AlignRT surface imaging technology.
-Camden also houses an Elekta Infinity linear accelerator (replacement with a Varian TrueBeam planned), as well as the department’s HDR brachytherapy program.
+Camden also houses the department’s HDR brachytherapy program.
 Mount Laurel is home to an Elekta Unity MR-linac.
-Linac-based stereotactic radiosurgery treatments are performed in Camden and Moorestown, with treatments planned using Brainlab Elements and monitored with Brainlab’s ExacTrac Dynamic system.
-Conventional treatment planning is currently performed with Philip’s Pinnacle treatment planning system, with the intent to transition to Varian’s Eclipse TPS.
+Linac-based stereotactic radiosurgery treatments are performed in Camden and Moorestown, with treatments planned using Brainlab Elements and monitored with BrainLab’s ExacTrac Dynamic system.
+Conventional treatment planning is currently performed with Eclipse treatment planning system.
 Elekta’s MOSAIQ is the department’s oncology information system.

 The Medical Physics Residency at Cooper is a two year program with a July 1 start date.
 The program is CAMPEP-accredited.
 We plan to admit one new resident each year.